Eschricht/eschricht.dev/content/blog/artivue.md

 </template>
 ```

-It's also possible to let it render an element or component by the `is` prop.
+By default, this component add any DOM elements but it's also possible to let it render an element or component by the `is` prop.
 This will place `className` on the element for you:

 ```vue
 <template>